 Under the Rural Training Track (RTT) model, Residents will receive training their first year in Seattle at Swedish Cherry Hill.
 Their second and third years of training will be in Port Angeles, continuing inpatient training at Olympic Medical Center and medical specialty rotations with Olympic Medical Physicians group.
 NOHN will provide the residents their home continuity ambulatory care clinic

-The RTT will ramp up to 6 residents by 2019, with 2 residents per each of the 3 years of the program.
-The inaugural pair of residents started in June 2017 and will arrive in Port Angeles in June of 2018.
+The RTT will have two residents in each year of their 3 years of residency..
+The inaugural pair of residents started in June 2017 and arrived in Port Angeles in June of 2018.

 The following link provides more information about Swedish Cherry Hill:

 MEDICAL STUDENTS –UNIVERSITY OF WASHINGTON SCHOOL OF MEDICINE

 We began teaching medical students in 2010 in a collaboration with the University of Washington School of Medicine under the WRITE (WWAMI Rural Integrated Training Experience) Program.
 The WRITE Program is a clinical medical education program developed by the University Of Washington School Of Medicine as a means to help meet the need for rural primary care physicians in the WWAMI region.